Wills, Trusts and Probate Disputes Solicitors

 - Applications to the court for directions or sanction.

 Our lawyers are based in Kent and London but we act for clients throughout England and Wales, as well as overseas.
-We are always willing to meet with our clients at any of our offices or, if appropriate, at their home or their place of work.
 Wherever our clients are based, we ensure we communicate with them in a way that suits them.

 In the team we have members of the Association of Contentious Trust and Probate Specialists.